Enigma A →

 It is also possible to change the setting of the index rings

-(Ringstellung) on each of the wheels, by unlocking
+(Ringstellung) on each of the rotors, by unlocking

 and raising the metal wheel cover.

 Altering this setting is called the Basic Setting (Grundstellung)

 and has no impact on the overall cipher security.
 It is merely a way of

 obscuring the key from the user.
 Once the Grunstelling has been altered,

 Once the cryptographic key is set, the locking knob at the right side